 Your written authorization will specify particular uses or disclosures that you choose to allow.
-Under certain limited circumstances, ValisureRX may condition pharmacy services on the provision of an authorization, such as for research related to the pharmacy services.
+Under certain limited circumstances, ValisureRX may condition pharmacy treatment services on the provision of an authorization, such as for research related to the pharmacy services.
 If you do authorize ValisureRX to use or disclose your protected health information for reasons other than treatment, payment or health care operations, you may revoke your authorization in writing at any time by contacting ValisureRX’s Privacy Officer.
-If you revoke your authorization, ValisureRX will no longer use or disclose your protected health information for the purposes covered by the authorization, except where ValisureRX has already relied on the authorization.
+If you revoke your authorization, ValisureRX will no longer use or disclose your protected health information for the purposes covered by the authorization, but your revocation will not affect uses or disclosures made in reliance on the authorization prior to its revocation.

 Although not generally applicable to ValisureRX, a signed authorization or court order is required for any use or disclosure of psychotherapy notes except to carry out certain treatment, payment, or health care operations and for use by ValisureRX for treatment, for training programs, or for defense in a legal action.